 There was a sense during No Phone Day of being alone together; being a part of a collective and a happening can occur remotely, thwarting site-specificity.

 There was also a sense of what Diana Taylor refers to as the repertoire; my body can move throughout the world differently and transfer knowledge, without needing to record or capture anything.
-If other people joined me in moving throughout the world differently this knowledge could be transferred remotely, without relying on an archive.
+If other people joined me, this knowledge could be transferred remotely, without relying on an archive.

 This piece was inspired by my struggles with impulse control, that are exasperated by my cellphone use, daily.
 I was on a flight recently sitting next to a woman who ate half of a cookie and did not finish the second half for 5.5 hours.
 This kept me up at night.
-There is no conceivable reality where I would not have finished the second half of that cookie.
-I think of my cell phone use and pop-up notifications as the second half of that cookie.
+There is no conceivable reality where I would not finish the second half of that cookie.
+I think of my cell phone as the second half of that cookie.

 I discovered during the performance, that wandering around San Francisco with a copy of Hunter S. Thompson’s Hell’s Angels, is one of the best ways to meet people.
 The copy of Hell’s Angels was purchased at Bound Together Anarchist Collective Bookstore, in Haight Ashbury, after my poster was enthusiastically put in the store window.